MicrosoftDocs/cpp-docs/docs/mfc/reference/crebarctrl-class.md

 ### Parameters
  *hPal*
- An `HPALETTE` that specifies the new palette that the rebar control will use.
+ An HPALETTE that specifies the new palette that the rebar control will use.

 ### Return Value
  A pointer to a [CPalette](../../mfc/reference/cpalette-class.md) object specifying the rebar control's previous palette.

 ### Remarks
- Note that this member function uses a `CPalette` object as its return value, rather than an `HPALETTE`.
+ Note that this member function uses a `CPalette` object as its return value, rather than an HPALETTE.

 ##  <a name="settextcolor"></a>  CReBarCtrl::SetTextColor
  Implements the behavior of the Win32 message [RB_SETTEXTCOLOR](http://msdn.microsoft.com/library/windows/desktop/bb774524), as described in the Windows SDK.